itrustmachines/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 > cd bns-java-client/itm-bns-sample
 ```

-Execute the program to start doing ledgerInput
+Execute the program to start ledgerInput

 ```shell
 > mvn clean package
 > java -jar ./target/itm-bns-sample-1.1.1-SNAPSHOT.jar
 ```

 **If your Maven version is greater than 3.8.1, it will block the external HTTP repo.
-Please refer this [solution](https://stackoverflow.com/questions/67001968/how-to-disable-maven-blocking-external-http-repositores)**
+Please follow the [solution](https://stackoverflow.com/questions/67001968/how-to-disable-maven-blocking-external-http-repositores)** to solve your problem.

 #### Visual Studio Code